Best Vortex tube from Streamtek

 No. The Air Amplifier and Air Knife would both restrict the air flow of the Vortex Tube to the point where back-pressure would limit the cooling capacity of the Vortex Tube.
 The cold end of the Vortex Tube should not be subjected to a backpressure in excess of 5 PSIG.

 Yes.
 However, the hot end exhaust can only withstand pressure up to 30 PSIG (depending on the cold fraction).
 If backpressure exceeds 30 PSIG, then the performance of the Vortex Tube will deteriorate.

 The Vortex Tube Performance Charts give approximate temperature drops (and rises) from inlet air temperature produced by a Streamtek Vortex Tube set at each various cold fraction.
 Assuming there is no fluctuation of inlet pressure or temperature, the Vortex Tube will reliably maintain temperature within ±1°F.

 There two ways to find out what Cold Fraction you are currently using on your Streamtek Vortex Tube.

 (1) By using the Performance Data chart found here.
 You can measure the temperature of cold air exhausting and compare it to the chart.
 It’s important to note that the air temperature should be taken immediately out of the Vortex Tube as the airflow will quickly warm as it mixes with ambient air.

-(2) An air flow meeter can also be used to measure the volume of air both coming out of the unit and going into Vortex Tube.
+(2) An air flow meter can also be used to measure the volume of air both coming out of the unit and going into Vortex Tube.
 Then use these values and compare the cold or hot flow of the unit.
-By comparing the cold or hot flow rate to the total will give you accurate hot or cold fraction.
+By comparing the cold or hot flow rate to the total will give you accurate hot or cold fractions.